GalaxyGamesMC/Ovommand/README.md

 - [ ] make overloadId global which will make the code shorter
 - [ ] template?
 - [ ] move part of Ovommand to BaseCommand
+- [ ] do subCommand even need description?

 Discuss:
 - [ ] The aliases shouldn't be re-set to new one or adding more if they were registered! :l